 To get started with AEM development on IntelliJ, the following steps are required.

-Each of them is explained in more detail in the remainder of this How-To.
+Each step is explained in more detail in the remainder of this topic.

 This guide is based on IntelliJ IDEA Ultimate Edition 12.1.4 and AEM 5.6.1.